Scottish Cervical Screening Programme

-- Compared to 31st March 2012, uptake rates have decreased slightly in all the mainland boards except for NHS Ayrshire & Arran (based on the pre-2006 configuration of Health Boards).
-All NHS Boards have a lower uptake rate compared to 5 years ago, at 31st March 2008.
+- Compared to 31st March 2013, uptake rates have decreased slightly in all the mainland boards except for NHS Ayrshire & Arran (based on the pre-2006 configuration of Health Boards).
+All NHS Boards have a lower uptake rate compared to 5 years ago.

 - Of all tests processed, over 97.3% were of satisfactory quality.
 Of satisfactory results, 90.6% had a negative result, 8.0% had a low grade cell change and the remaining 1.4% had high grade cell changes.

 Tables and charts

 IMPORTANT: The following tables and charts are based on the pre-2006 Health Board configuration (former Argyll & Clyde).
 Figures for NHS Highland do not include the Argyll & Bute area and figures for NHS Greater Glasgow do not include the Clyde area.

 - Annual uptake data [119KB] up to 31st March 2014 by NHS Board of Residence

-- Annual workload data [101KB] up to 31st March 2013: number of screening tests processed, percentage of unsatisfactory screening tests and results by NHS Laboratory
+- Annual workload data [119KB] up to 31st March 2014: number of screening tests processed, percentage of unsatisfactory screening tests and results by NHS Laboratory

-- Number of screening tests processed [51KB] up to 31st March 2013 by NHS Laboratory
+- Number of screening tests processed [60KB] up to 31st March 2014 by NHS Laboratory

 - Turnaround times [87KB] up to 31st March 2014 by NHS Laboratory